shmg-org/umf-specification/README.md

 - Type: The type of the source video.
   - Accepted type: `BDRip` or `WebRip`.
-- Source: The source of the video (encoder, platform, etc…).
+- Source: The source of the video (encoder, platform, etc...).
   - Formatted as: `<Source Name> (<Source URL?>)`
-- Subtitle: The source of the subtitle (subtitle team, platform, etc…).
+- Subtitle: The source of the subtitle (subtitle team, platform, etc...).
   - Formatted as: `<Source Name> (<Source URL?>)`
 - Resolution: The resolution of the video.
   - Accepted resolution can be `720p`, `1080p`, `1440p`, or `4K`.